kmhofmann/selene/docs/documentation.md

 these up with [Travis CI](https://travis-ci.org/)'s hopelessly outdated Ubuntu images is exceedingly difficult, so it might not happen for a while.
 (The main difficulty is in using a recent version of `libc++` or `libstdc++` with Clang.)

+There are no obvious reasons why **Selene** could not be compiled on other platforms, such as Android or iOS.
+However, these platforms are not within the testing scope.

+## Work in progress

 The library is work-in-progress and released as an early preview, and shall be considerably extended and modified in the future; in particular by providing further image processing capabilities.